skellis46/slipbox/artistic research and ecosystems.md

 An ecosystem is a "biological system composed of all the organisms found in a particular physical environment, interacting with it and with each other".[@dictionary-2022-ecosystem n.pag.]
 The familiar example is a pond with its insects, algae, bacteria, etc.[@somma-2021-ecosystem] What is curious is that how one delineates a pond from the rest of its environment is, in effect, a choice: any system has boundaries.[@close-2022-brief] Should the stones around the outside be included?
 What about the ground on the outside of those stones?
 I could describe such a choice as biological gerrymandering.
 When we use the word ecosystem -- in its literal or metaphorical sense -- we are describing a particular environment that needs to be specified.[^system] An ecosystem as boundary becomes a way to mark the limits of our attention, perspective and understanding.

 In any given ecosystem, what we then find (and the interactions we notice) depends on the eyes and technologies we deploy, what we are hoping to see, what we are willing to see, and what kinds of attention we are willing to pay.
-In general, we humans grasp what we can and compare it to something we already know.[@roberts-2020-notes] In this sense, an ecosystem as a metaphor for a collection of practices and practitioners that comprise an area of practice research is more akin to an egosystem.[@scharmer-2019-vertical]
+In general, we humans grasp what we can and compare it to something we already know.[@roberts-2020-notes] In this sense, perhaps an ecosystem as a metaphor for a collection of practices and practitioners that comprise an area of practice research is more akin to an egosystem.[@scharmer-2019-vertical]

 Understanding why we grasp _something_ -- and not something else -- is at heart of this article about why we frame practice research as we do.
 As my eyes, senses and desires have adjusted to the artwork _Children of the Soil_, I start to find (with the fundamental help of colleagues) new materials and interactions peculiar to a particular ecosystem -- what I would describe in a less metaphorical and less hifalutin way as a _community of practice_.
 The work of those already working in a community of practice is not simply a resource to extract warrant or validation.
 When we acknowledge being-in-relation we recognise reciprocity.
 In other words, the collective understanding of the research that is held gently by the community is modified by reciprocity as re-understanding.
 The organisms in a practice research ecosystem are instances of practice; these organisms are in relationship to each other: their interactions and movements modify and adapt each other.
 They move and are moved.
 This is new knowledge.